vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 considered a leaf (i.e: a single element or single array).
 A PyTree can contain other PyTrees, forming a nested structure, and leaves.

-> It is possible to registry your own custom classes to the PyTree registry, but
+> It is possible to register your own custom classes to the PyTree registry, but
 > this is outside the scope of this blog.

 When calling a jit function, JAX will check for an existing cached compiled